What is Helios?

 What industry asked for was a method to find similar music based on music itself.
 That is, not using statistical tricks like trying to correlate user generated song ratings with predictions for a given user, but actual sub-symbolic analysis of the song's objective traits.

 No. Shazam is a music identification service.
-Give it a song and it tells you which one it is.
-Helios discovers similar music.
-Give it a song and it finds others similar to it.
+Give it a song and it identifies it.
+Give Helios a song and it finds others similar to it.

 Spotify is a music discovery service because it does help users find similar music, except that it is limited to Spotify's catalogue.
 That means you cannot use it with your own catalogue.